peralivet/PreppingDataWeeklyProject/week-01-project/README.md

+The Process File contains every process I take in finishing this task and the PowerBI file will also be included in this project

 Link to Challenge: https://preppindata.blogspot.com/2019/12/2019-week-45.html

 Data is everywhere and often in annoyingly small files that we need to piece together before we can begin analysis; Chin & Beard Suds Co is no different.